SiliconLabs/wifi_combo_applications/SiWx917/ble/iot-pa-ble-ota_fwup_efr_connect/readme.md

 - Python version 3.7.9 or above

 **Note:**
-The application can be evaluated from the 3.1.1 SAPIS & Firmware.
-But it is recommended to use the latest SAPIS & Firmware available on the website.
+The application can be evaluated from the 3.1.1 SDK & Firmware.
+But it is recommended to use the latest SDK & Firmware available on the website.

 ## **3. Setup Diagram**
 - This section describes the setup diagram of the BLE OTA application with EFR Connect mobile App.
    <br><img src="resources/readme/setup.png" alt=""><br>

-- Follow the "Hardware connections and Simplicity Studio IDE Set up" section in the respective [Getting Started with SiWx91x](https://docs.silabs.com/wiseconnect/3.0.9/wiseconnect-getting-started/getting-started-with-soc-mode) guides to make the hardware connections and add the Gecko and SiWx91x COMBO SDKs to the Simplicity Studio IDE.
+- Follow the "Hardware connections and Simplicity Studio IDE Set up" section in the respective [Getting Started with SiWx91x](https://docs.silabs.com/wiseconnect/3.0.9/wiseconnect-getting-started/getting-started-with-soc-mode) guides to make the hardware connections and add the Gecko and SiWx91x WiFi SDK to the Simplicity Studio IDE.

 - Ensure the SiWx91x module is loaded with the latest firmware following the [SiWx91x Firmware Update](https://docs.silabs.com/rs9116/latest/wiseconnect-getting-started) section in the respective Getting started with SiWx91x*** guides.
 Please note that the current project was tested on SiWx917_WiSeConnect_SDK.3.1.1(SiWG917-B.2.10.0.0.4.rps).